A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

 Burberry, Hugo Boss, Façonnable, Gizia and more.

-accessories, household textiles, cosmetics, to the number of restaurants offering international
+clothing, accessories, household textiles, cosmetics, to the number of restaurants offering

-life and the striking natural beauty of the country factors into the reasons as to why Turkey is
+multicultural life and the striking natural beauty of the country factors into the reasons as to why

-increasingly becoming a popular study destination as well.
-When considering the large strides the
+Turkey is increasingly becoming a popular study destination as well.
+When considering the large

-country has made in drawing international students to its universities, it is primarily due to the
+strides the country has made in drawing international students to its universities, it is primarily

-efforts of the Turkish government, who intend to have around 350,000 students from outside the
+due to the efforts of the Turkish government, who intend to have around 350,000 students from

-million students.
-Additionally, more than ten universities have been consistently ranked among the top
+over 8 million students.
+Additionally, more than ten universities have been consistently ranked

 Turkey is home to numerous universities that offer very low tuition fees but they do not operate on a